 Edith NORMANDEAU

-Edith Normandeau has been the project director for several large municipal park and green space developments, including Parc de la Pointe-Benson in Lévis, Parc Chauveau and Parc Durocher in Quebec City, the eco-friendly parking lot in Nicolet, Parc Gérard-Perron in Drummondville, and Place François-De Sales-Gervais in Contrecœur, among others.
-These achievements reflect her cultivated design approach, showcasing her vision for unique designs tailored to each client, the high-quality projects delivered in a multidisciplinary team setting, and her ability to manage complex projects with multiple components.
+She has served as project director for several major municipal parks and green space developments, including Parc de la Pointe-Benson in Lévis, Parc Chauveau and Parc Durocher in Québec City, the ecological parking facility in Nicolet, Parc Gérard-Perron in Drummondville, and Place François-De Sales-Gervais in Contrecœur.

 - Lac-Beauport, Quebec, Canada